The Rise of AI and Disinformation

 2. Biases

-Consciously or not, humans make content that is full of biases about race, gender, age, and more.
+Consciously or not, humans make content that is full of opinion and bias, and perhaps lacking in fact.
 Therefore, AI learns this bias and reflects it back to us in the content it produces.
-Over time, the content bias can become more extreme, only deepening social and economic inequalities.
+Over time, the content bias can become more extreme.

 3. Further Promoting False News Online